Federated Learning of Large Models at the Edge via Principal Sub-Model Training: Experiments

-\textbf{Kernel sampling profiling. } Figure \ref{fig:sampling} shows the average number of clients assigned for each orthogonal channel in one communication round.
+Figure \ref{fig:sampling} shows the average number of clients assigned for each orthogonal channel in one communication round.
 Each client trains a $0.2\times$ sub-model of ResNet-18 on CIFAR-10 with i.i.d distributions as in Sec \ref{subsec:homoexp}.
-We observe that each kernel is selected by at least one client in each round, indicating every kernel will be activated and trained on local data in each round.
+We observe that each kernel is selected by at least one client in each round, indicating every kernel will be activated and trained on clients in each round.
 Furthermore, orthogonal kernels with larger $\sigma$ get more chances to be chosen, which ensures sub-models on all clients consistently approximate the full model.